Rabadash8820/UnityAssemblies/docs/v3/short-hand-properties.md

 For example, you could reference both `org.nuget.microsoft.extensions.logging%40*\Microsoft.Extensions.Logging.dll` and `org.nuget.microsoft.extensions.logging.abstractions%40*\Microsoft.Extensions.Logging.Abstractions.dll`, without the former's wildcard overwriting the latter.

+> [!IMPORTANT]
-**Note: It is worth repeating that, unless otherwise noted, _any_ of these properties can be manually overridden.**
+> It is worth repeating that, unless otherwise noted, _any_ of these properties can be manually overridden!

 | Property | Default value | Comments |
 |:---------|:--------------|:---------|